Berserk-Games/Tabletop-Simulator-API/docs/xml/introUI.md

     * Layout elements for grouping elements together easily
     * Various other small features to give you more control over the looks of your elements

-For more info check out the documentation for XML UI: http://www.digital-legacy.co.za/XmlLayout/Documentation#Attributetypes
+For more info check out the documentation for XML Layout: http://www.digital-legacy.co.za/XmlLayout/Documentation#Attributetypes

 ##Core Features